martonbrunner/ng-annotate-patched/README.md

 TypeScript (tsc) and the likes.
 Use `"ngInject"` on functions you want annotated.
 Your transpiler should preserve directive prologues, if not please file a bug on it.

-## Dynamic Imports
-If you use webpack or similar module loader you would probably like to compile to `esnext` modules for dynamic import support.
-To do that you will need to pass the `dynamicImport` flag which will switch from the default acorn package, to the upgraded `acorn-dynamic-import`.

 ## Highly recommended: enable ng-strict-di
 `<div ng-app="myApp" ng-strict-di>`